dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 ##### ExternalResValue

-Represents a resource that is not stored in the RDF triplestore managed by the Knora API server, but instead resides in an external repository managed by some other software.
-The `ExternalResValue` contains the information that the Knora API server needs in order to access the resource, assuming that a suitable gateway plugin is installed.
+Represents a resource that is not stored in the RDF triplestore managed by Knora, but instead resides in an external repository managed by some other software.
+The `ExternalResValue` contains the information that Knora needs in order to access the resource, assuming that a suitable gateway plugin is installed.

 `extResAccessInfo` (1)